netvote/elections-service/README.md

 Body:
 ```
 {
-	"address": "0xethereum-address"
+	"electionId": "electionId"
 }
 ```
-- **address**: (required) address of election on ethereum
+- **electionId**: (required) electionId of election

 ### POST /admin/election/close

+This will do the following:
+1. Close the election to prevent further voting
+2. Post the encryption key to the election contract to allow for vote reveal.
+3. Delete the hashing secret for the election to preserve anonymity even in full-collusion cases.

+NOTE:
-This will permanently close the election (no more votes allowed).
+- This will permanently close the election (no more votes allowed).
+This is irreversable.

 NOTE: the UID must be [authorized](https://github.com/netvote/elections-solidity/blob/master/contracts/auth/ExternalAuthorizable.sol) by the election contract.

 Body:
 ```
 {
-	"address": "0xethereum-address"
+	"electionId": "electionId"
 }
 ```
-- **address**: (required) address of election on ethereum
+- **electionId**: (required) electionId of election

-### POST /admin/election/encryption
+### POST /admin/election/tally

 This will do the following:
-1. Post the encryption key to the election contract to allow for vote reveal.
-2. Delete the hashing secret for the election to preserve anonymity even in full-collusion cases.
+1. Start a tally of the election
+2. Return the firestore collection to listen on for changes.

 NOTE:
-- The UID must be [authorized](https://github.com/netvote/elections-solidity/blob/master/contracts/auth/ExternalAuthorizable.sol) by the election contract.
-- The contract stores web3.sha3(uid) as the reference
-- The election must be either closed OR not yet activated
+- If the election is not ready to be tallied, you'll get a 409 back

 Body:
 ```
 {
-	"address": "0xethereum-address"
+	"electionId": "electionId"
 }
 ```
-- **address**: (required) address of election on ethereum
+- **electionId**: (required) electionId of election

 Contributing
 -------------------